manabu-hirano/logdrive/README.md

     The installation directory of VMs is set to /benchmark Are you sure to proceed to install VMs? y or n) [ ENTER y ]
+    .... [ INSTALLATION OF GUEST OS ON VM TAKES A FEW MINUTES ] ...

-while the script is installing OS on VM, you can check the progress as follows:
+While the script is installing OS on VM, you can check the progress as follows:

     # To list virtual machines
-    xl list
+    [root@localhost tests]# xl list
     # To switch console of a virtual machine
-    xl console tap:preservation-vm-1
+    [root@localhost tests]# xl console tap:preservation-vm-1
     # To show the output of make-VMs.sh (change the last number to specify a VM)
-    tail -f /tmp/preservation-vm-1.log
+    [root@localhost tests]# tail -f /tmp/preservation-vm-1.log

 The LogDrive database of the installed virtual machine is /benchmark/preservation-vm-1.img.